-We have shown that both the visual and semi-automated galaxy identification methods extract a similar number of galaxies (194 and 211, respectively).
-Unlike the visual method, the semi-automated method was applied on smoothed cubes.
-Out of 194 visually identified galaxies, only 9.3% have no semi-automated cross-matches, compared to 17.6% of semi-automated.
-This means that the semi-automated has found more sources than the Visual method.
-All the sources without cross-matches will be further assessed for their likelihood of being genuine and if so, why the respective methods were unsuccessful in uncovering them.
+We have shown that both the visual and semi-automated galaxy identification method extract similar number of galaxies (194 and 211, respectively).
+Unlike the visual method, the semi-automated search was applied on smoothed cubes.
+Out of 194 visually identified galaxies, only 9.3% have no semi-automated cross matches, compared to 17.6% of semi-automated.
+This means that the semi-automated has found more sources than the visual method.
+All the sources without cross matches will be further assessed for their likelihood of being genuine and if yes, why the respective methods were unsuccessful in uncovering them?

-We compiled a parameter file (for running SoFiA) that in principle should return more than 80% of the galaxies identified through the visual method but so far we have managed 56.7%.
-In order to achieve higher completeness, further fine-tuning of the parameter file are currently underway.
+We compiled a parameter file (for running SOFIA) that in principle should return more than 80% of the galaxies identified through visual method but so far we have managed 56.7%.
+In order to achieve higher completeness, further fine tuning of the parameter file are currently under way.
 To quantify reliability of each detection, careful visual examination of all sources without counterparts is necessary.
-This will allow us to do a comprehensive analysis of all three methods; give feedback to the SoFiA developers on where possible optimization can be made to result to a more complete and reliable source catalogue and advise SoFiA uses on which combination of parameters to fine tune and under which conditions.
+This will allow us to do a comprehensive analysis of all three methods, give feedback to the SOFIA developers on where possible optimization can be made to result on a more complete and reliable source catalogue, advise SOFIA uses on which combination of parameters to fine tune and under which conditions.